hirusha-adi/informaticc-blog/blog/2025-10-27-common-drug-terms/index.md

 2. Topical: Administration to a particular spot on the outer surface of the body.

-The topical route is another common route.
-Here, the drug is directly applied to the required specific area of the skin or mucous membranes.
-This allows the drug to act directly and locally at the site of application.
-This route is used with creams, ointments, gels, lotions, patches, etc... designed to treat skin conditions, inflammation, infections, pain or whatever the condition that required direct local application of such drugs.
+The topical route is another common method of drug administration.
+Here, the drug is applied directly to a specific area of the skin or mucous membranes.
+This allows the drug to act locally at the site of application.
+This route is used with creams, ointments, gels, lotions, patches, and similar preparations designed to treat skin conditions, inflammation, infections, pain, or any condition requiring direct local treatment.

-Some drugs manage penetrate the outer layers of skin and may act on surface tissues or in some cases, they might can also be absorbed into deeper layers.
-Topical preparations such as transdermal patches is an example for this.
-They are made to deliver the drug into the bloodstream for systemic effects while avoiding the gastrointestinal tract and first pass metabolism.
-However, this is a rare use case.
-This route is mostly used for using drugs on specific target areas to avoid systemic affect and it's also non-invasive and convenient.
+Some drugs can penetrate the outer layers of the skin and act on surface tissues; in some cases, they may also be absorbed into deeper layers.
+Transdermal patches are an example of this.
+They are designed to deliver medication into the bloodstream for systemic effects while bypassing the gastrointestinal tract and first-pass metabolism.
+However, this is a less common use case.
+The topical route is primarily used to target specific areas, avoid systemic effects, and provide a non-invasive, convenient method of administration.

 Clindamycin is one such example.
-It's mostly used for acne, bacterial vaginosis, some forms of MRSA and even to treat malaria when combined with Quinine.
-The clindamyin ointment is used for conditions such as acne and is considered less harmful when used topically - the most common route for this drug.
-However, when taken orally for such simple conditions, the side effects may overtake the possible good effect that you'd expect.
-But when applied topically, it gets the job done by working on that applied site using it's bacterial protien synthesis capabilities.
+It is mostly used for acne, bacterial vaginosis, certain forms of MRSA, and even malaria when combined with quinine.
+The clindamycin ointment is commonly used for acne and is considered safer when applied topically.
+When taken orally for simple conditions, the side effects may outweigh the potential benefits.
+But when used topically, it effectively treats the targeted area by inhibiting bacterial protein synthesis at the site of application.

 3. Intravenous (IV): Administration within or into a vein or veins.